OpenZeppelin/cairo-contracts/docs/Utilities.md

 ## Constants

 The Cairo programming language includes unique features and limitations relative to other programming languages.
-To ease the readability of Cairo Contract tests, this project includes reusable constant variables.
+To ease the readability of Cairo contracts, this project includes reusable constant variables like `TRUE`, `FALSE`, or `ZERO_ADDRESS`.

 ## Strings